-There is no official expiry date on a DBS.
+Whilst there is no official expiry date on a DBS it is recommended that an individual gets a new DBS check completed when starting with a new family as any information included on their DBS will only be accurate at the time of printing the certificate.
 Any information included will only be accurate at the time of printing the certificate.
 Since 2013 an update service was introduced meaning it is now possible for DBS checks to be kept up-to-date and checked online without the need for a new check to be undertaken each time (providing it is within the same workforce and the same level of check is required).

 The update service costs £13 annually and we encourage all our nannies to register with the update service as it not only saves the hassle of completed DBS application forms but also in the long run saves money!
 To register for the update service now please follow this link https://www.gov.uk/dbs-update-service

 Next time you recruit someone and need to get them DBS checked – why not ask if they are a member of the update service.
 If they are, with their permission, you can use their current DBS certificate and carry out a free, instant online check to see if any new information has come to light since its issue.

 PC Payroll & Legal are able to undertake a DBS check for you.
 We can help nannies seeking to get a new Enhanced DBS check or employers who have employed offered employment to a nanny and need them to apply for an updated Enhanced DBS.
 Applications are completed online and turnaround times are usually within a couple of weeks but are all dependent on the DBS systems!